Q: What are the advantages of the Statistics Pathway?

 Q: What are some examples of degree programs that will accept Statistics or Contemporary Math?

-A: Social Work, Speech Communication, Process Technology, Administrative Technology or Music degrees.
+A: Nursing, Social Work, Speech Communication, Process Technology, Administrative Technology or Music degrees.

 Q: How do I know if my future four-year university will accept my credit math course?